 Also, the amount of information can be overwhelming, so you have to take your time and study everything before you invest.
 Some better alerts for buying and selling stocks would be needed too.

-All BMO InvestorLine clients may get free real-time quotes on their trading screen after signing up to their online accounts.
+All BMO InvestorLine clients will get free real-time quotes on their trading screen after signing up to their online accounts.
 Real times quotes are also provided on the Five Star program through the site.

 BMO InvestorLine offers a great online investment brokerage service and there’s enough for everyone here.
 The BMO MarketPro tools and the 5 Star Program are very good for advanced traders.
 But there are tools for newcomers too, and those can make a difference.